rubyonjets/jets/docs/_docs/routing/authorizers/authorizer-tips.md

 ## Identity Sources: Request

-For request type authorizers, all identity sources must be provided with the request.
-The identity sources can be request headers, query string parameters, stage names, and or context variables.
+For request type authorizers, the identity sources can be request headers, query string parameters, stage names, and or context variables.
 They are set as a comma-separated list on the `identity_source` property.
 Example:

 ```ruby
 authorizer(